Quadratus (martyr)

-In addition to Quadratus of Athens, there are several Christian saints with the name Quadratus (sometimes spelled Codratus, Κοδρᾶτος):
+In addition to Quadratus of Athens (one of the Seventy Disciples), there are several Christian saints with the name Quadratus (sometimes spelled Codratus, Kodratus, Κοδρᾶτος):

 Quadratus of Africa

 Quadratus of Africa was martyred in Africa Proconsularis on an unknown date.
 He was the subject of a panegyric by Saint Augustine of Hippo.
 His feast day is celebrated on 26 May.

 Quadratus of Corinth

 Quadratus of Corinth was born on a mountain near Corinth, where his mother had fled to escape a persecution, during the third century, against Christians.
 He was a hermit and healer.

-During the Decian persecution, unable to persuade Quadratus and his friends Cyprian, Dionysius, Anectus, Paul and Crescens to deny Christ, the military prefect ordered the martyrs to be thrown to wild beasts, but the beasts did not touch them.
-They were then beheaded with a sword.
-They are commemorated on 10 March.
+During the Decian persecution, unable to persuade Quadratus and his friends Cyprian, Dionysius, Anectus, Paul, Crescens, Leonid etc. (circa 20 persons) to deny Christ, the military prefect ordered the martyrs to be thrown to wild beasts, but the beasts did not touch them.
+The saints were tied by the feet to chariots and dragged through the city, with many in the crowd throwing stones at them.
+Finally they were then beheaded with a sword.

+They are commemorated on 10 March, in Russia 23 March.

 Quadratus of Herbipolis

 Quadratus of Herbipolis was martyred around 257 at Herbipolis in Asia Minor (now modern-day Turkey) during the reign of Valerian.
 He had also been imprisoned at Nicomedia, Nicaea, and Apamea.
 He is commemorated on 7 May.